-Two years ago I was privileged to meet Alan Johnson.
-Alan is now 99 (April 2019) and is probably the last surviving Royal Corps of Signals Despatch rider.
-He spent 5 years in Egypt, was a present during of the El Alamein campaign, and was a founder member of the famous Bar-None MCC.
-I have spent a lot of time researching, verifying and writing up his remarkable story.
-It is never going to be an earth shaking work of great literature but it contains great detail about how the military machines we love were actually used – in this respect it is quite irreplaceable.
+It was my privilege to meet and become a friend of Alan Johnson.
+Alan was probably the last surviving WW11 Royal Corps of Signals Despatch rider who served throughout the war.
+He spent 5 years in Egypt, was present during of the El Alamein campaign, and was a founder member of the famous Bar-None MCC.
+Much time has been spent researching, verifying and writing up his remarkable story.
+This irreplaceable book contains great detail about how the military machines we love were actually used.

 Title: Raising Dust in the Desert – ISBN 978-1-9160809-0-4 Published in 2019 by Simon Warner.

 IMPORTANT: There are just a few copies remaining so please contact me first to check that I can provide a copy!